DinisCruz/Book__Empowering_You_To_Defend_Against_Cancer/manuscript/chapter15.md

 If you find you are below 6.4, look back at your food log for the past 2 days and try to find out where you may have been consuming more acidic foods than alkaline.
 It's possible that some minor adjustments will make a big difference.
 Also check to make sure you are on track with your supplementation.

-If you look at your food log and you realize your alkaline/acid food balance and supplementation were on track, perhaps there's another area you need to focus on to help achieve body alkalinity.
-This is where the 6 Pillar program integration becomes relevant, and very important.
+If you look at your food log and you realize your alkaline/acid food balance and supplementation were on track, perhaps there's another area in your life that you need to focus on to help achieve body alkalinity.
+This is where managing the 6 Pillars of Lifestyle Medicine together become relevant.

 {class: success}
 B> **Multiple Lines of Defense**